 Over 35 years ago, The NEED Project began as a one-day celebration of energy education when National Energy Education Day was recognized by a Joint Congressional Resolution.
 In the same year, President Jimmy Carter issued a Presidential Proclamation stressing the need for comprehensive energy education in our schools, a reduction of our dependence of fossil fuels, and increasing use of renewable energy technologies and energy efficiency.
 Since its founding, NEED has kept its Kids Teaching Kids philosophy as a fundamental principle of NEED programming – encouraging students to explore, experiment, and engage, and encouraging teachers to embrace student leadership in the classroom.
 NEED trains and assists teachers in harnessing the energy of the classroom – the energy of students.
 NEED is expanding and evolving to best meet the needs of teachers and students – in the classroom and beyond… NEED students are the future of the energy workforce.
 Students interested in engineering, science, economics, environmental sciences, law, geology and a host of other disciplines have a role in the energy industry.
 We work hard to help teachers meet the requirements of state standards, Common Core, and the Next Generation Science Standards.
 As states adopt their new standards, NEED will continue working to provide state alignments to our entire curriculum portfolio.
 To learn more about NEED visit https://need.org.

 Envirothon is a hand-on environmental problem-solving competition for high school students.
 Teams are tested in five areas. #1 Environmental Issues: Students are tested on a current environmental issue with an in-field test and oral presentation.
 Students present their solutions , to be judged, to a panel of professionals. #2 Aquatics: Students work along marine and freshwater biologists to assess the quality of delicate aquatic ecosystems.
-Students learn to identify aquatic organisms, manage watershed and determine non-point source pollution. #3 Soils: Professional soil scientists help sutdetns learn about soil structure, interpret maps, evaluate land forms, and understand soil characteristics that affect both agriculture and urban development. #4 Wildlife: Students learn first hand from wildlife experts about animal populations, identification and the importance of habitat conservation. # 5 Forestry: With the help of professional foresters, students learn the basics of tree identification, forest structure and how to maintain healthy forest ecosystems.
+Students learn to identify aquatic organisms, manage watershed and determine non-point source pollution. #3 Soils: Professional soil scientists help students learn about soil structure, interpret maps, evaluate land forms, and understand soil characteristics that affect both agriculture and urban development. #4 Wildlife: Students learn first hand from wildlife experts about animal populations, identification and the importance of habitat conservation. # 5 Forestry: With the help of professional foresters, students learn the basics of tree identification, forest structure and how to maintain healthy forest ecosystems.